bl4de/research/raa-ransomware-analysis/README.md

 ### Execution flow graph

 Next paragraphs describe in details each function of RAA.
-Here's how they all are executed (simplified), starting from the very beginning:
+Here's a very simplified execution flow chart how they all are executed, starting from the very beginning:

 ```javascript
 // Execution flow of RAA